3rd Annual Inclusive Impact Conference

 What is the Inclusive Impact Conference?

-The Inclusive Impact Conference is an annual professional development initiative aimed at bringing together MSU campus partners with local, statewide, national and global community members for a day and a half to expand education opportunities and advance inclusion.
+The Inclusive Impact Conference is an annual professional development initiative aimed at bringing together MSU campus partners with local, statewide, national and global community members for a full day to expand education opportunities and advance inclusion.
 The conference is led by the Inclusive Campus Initiative working in partnership with a planning committee of volunteers.
 This conference is open without preference or restriction based on personal protected identity.

 The first conference was hosted at Michigan State University during the summer of 2024.